vxmpycl1t/Drag-Race-Simulator/README.md

 Drag Race Simulator based on edssb sim.
 I'm updating it until they come back.
 You can also send me a dm in Discord if you find a bug or something that wasn't cool.
 Rainbow#4283
 # 03/16/2022
-* Added episodes where no one wins a challenge
+* Added Episodes where no one wins a challenge
 * Added Episodes where there are no bottoms
 * Added 6-way lipsyncs
 * Lipstick Choices in Contestant Progress for Lipsync for your Legacy Format